udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     - Name: **Electronics User**
     - User name: **[ElectronicsUser@\[yourtenant\].onmicrosoft.com](mailto:ElectronicsUser@[yourtenant].onmicrosoft.com)**
-    - Groups: **Add the user to the BU-Electronics-User group**
+    - Groups: **Add the user to the BU-Electronics-User group**.
-    - Password: **Check the Show password checkbox and note the password for later**
+    - Password: **Check the Show password checkbox and note the password for later**.

     ![In the New User dialog box, the Name, User name, and Groups fields are circled, and set to the previously defined settings.
 At the bottom, the check box for Show Password is selected and circled.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image32.png "New User dialog box") |